ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/faceted-search.dotnet.markdown

 ![Facets](images\CNET_faceted_search_2.jpg)

 <br />
-To achieve this in RavenDB, lets say you have a document like this:
+Let's start from defining a document like this:

 {CODE camera@Faceted.cs /}